mengdi1012/ActionAgainstHunger/deliverables/deliverable3/iteration-03.plan.md

 * Be concise, yet precise.
 For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.

 * We want to have a deployed fully functional version of our application on heroku.
-This will allow us to showcase what the app is capable of from a user's perspective.
+This will allow us to showcase what the app is capable of from a user's perspective and have a public access to our web application.

-* We will also have a screen recording that will demo the app.
-This will include a voice over and a general traversal of the structure and features of the application.
-This is meant to give a quick summary of our progress
+.

+* There are different types of user accounts that are pre-defined to show different functionality of different user type.
+It saves time for creating accounts and getting email authentication for signing up the account.